pbugnion/gmaps/docs/source/export.rst

     </html>

-Thus, a valid HTML document containing a single map would look like:
+Thus, a valid HTML document containing a single map would look like this (the API key has been redacted, but apart from that, this will work out of the box):

 .. code-block:: html